cheminfo/eln-docs/docs/50_machine_learning/includes/normalization/README.md

 ## Matrix processing

-Once all the previous filters have been applied we obtain a matrix in which rows represent the normalized spectra and columns represent the intensity of teach spectrum.
+Once all the previous filters have been applied, we obtain a matrix in which rows represent the normalized spectra and columns represent the intensity of each spectrum.

 Some filters are using the columns for further processing like: